 Investment term is selected at the time of purchase from the available options of 1, 2, 3, 4 or 5 years.
 All Investment Notes are offered at an interest rate of 0%.
-Capital Sisters reserves the right to alter the offered rate and term structure for any new Notes from time to time, as it deems necessary.
+Capital Sisters may, in its sole discretion, alter the offered rate and term structure for any new Notes from time to time, as it deems necessary.
 Such changes would not affect the terms of Notes already sold under the terms of this prospectus.

-To invest, please complete the Application Form and submit it to Capital Sisters at the address indicated on the Application Form.
+To invest, please complete the Investment Application and submit it to Capital Sisters at the address indicated on the Application Form.
 Confirmation of your investment will be sent to you upon receipt of your completed materials and payment.
-Telephone inquiries about your investment or about the Investment Notes in general can be made by calling 720-778-1717.
-Inquiries can also be made on the Capital Sisters website.
+Inquiries about your investment or about the Investment Notes in general can be made by calling 720-778-1717 or emailing accounts@capitalsisters.org.